galacticcouncil/hydration-docs/docs/start_nominating.md

 </div>

 After clicking the *Stash* button, you should see the bonding preferences with four editable fields:
-* _stash account_: the account holding the majority of your HDX tokens.
+* **stash account**: the account holding the majority of your HDX tokens.
 HDX will be staked from this account.
-Make sure that you leave some HDX after staking to cover the transactions fees;
+Make sure that you leave some HDX after staking to cover the transactions fees.
-* _controller account_: the account holding a smaller portion of HDX needed to cover the fees associated with starting and stopping the process of nominating;
+* **controller account**: the account holding a smaller portion of HDX needed to cover the fees associated with starting and stopping the process of nominating.
-* _value bonded_: the amount of HDX you are bonding;
+* **value bonded**: the amount of HDX you are bonding.
-* _payment destination_: the account to which the staking rewards will be sent.
+* **payment destination**: the account to which the staking rewards will be sent.

 :::caution